Gains for the euro + Losses for the yen = One happy Cyclopip!

 Taking my cue from the School of Pipsology, I’m setting my profit target about 1,000 pips away since the height of the double bottom formation is about 1,000 pips.
-And because price has got quite a distance to cover before it hits my profit target, I’ll be looking to press my advantage and add to my position along the way.
+And because the price has got quite a distance to cover before it hits my profit target, I’ll be looking to press my advantage and add to my position along the way.

 So far, it’s lookin’ pretty good.
-We saw a strong follow through after price broke the neckline, so I ain’t sweating yet.
+We saw a strong follow-through after price broke the neckline, so I ain’t sweating yet.